-Our recommendation is to include WH monitoring within the remit of rangers following a unified methodology and standards.
-Currently, there are approximately 280,000 rangers worldwide and 1.5 million will be needed by 2030 to protect 30% of the planet (Appleton et al. 2022).
-The present and projected number of rangers reveal their unique potential as a worldwide “one health workforce” that could drastically improve WH and OH surveillance (Machalaba et al. 2021; Hopkins et al. 2024; Montecino-Latorre et al. 2024; World Organisation for Animal Health & International Union Conservation of Nature 2024).
-However, our findings suggest that several issues must be addressed first.
+Our recommendation is to include standardized WH monitoring in the remit of rangers following a unified methodology and standards.
+Currently, there are approximately 280,000 rangers worldwide, and 1.5 million will be needed to protect 30% of the planet by 2030 (Appleton et al. 2022).
+The present and projected number of rangers reveal their unique potential as a worldwide One Health workforce that could drastically improve WH and One Health surveillance (Machalaba et al. 2021; Hopkins et al. 2024; Montecino-Latorre et al. 2024 [preprint]; World Organisation for Animal Health & International Union Conservation of Nature 2024).
+However, our findings suggest that several problems must be addressed first.

 Acknowledgments

-Thanks to responders and the SMART Partnership, especially to Mōnica Barcellos.
-Thanks to Jonathan Palmer, Executive Director of the Wildlife Conservation Society’s Conservation Technology Department.
+We thank responders and the SMART Partnership, especially to M. Barcellos, and J. Palmer, Executive Director of the Wildlife Conservation Society’s Conservation Technology Department.

 Supporting Information